WICG/dbsc/README.md

   // Session start options
-  "endpoint": "<url prefix of standard session endpoint>", // required "supportedBindingAlgorithms": ["ES256,RS256"], // required "authorization": "<authorization code>", // optional });
+  "endpoint": "<url prefix of standard session endpoint>", // required "supportedBindingAlgorithms": ["ES256,RS256"], // required "authorization": "<authorization value>", // optional });
 promise.then((sessionInfo) => {
   // Success means the browser has completed the session setup with the